2. DATA CONTROLLER

 - use your e-mail address to target advertisements on social media platforms

-If you are a client or traveller, we use your personal data to:
+If you are a client or traveler, we use your personal data to:

 - make functions on our website, including our web shop, available to you